Historic Iris Preservation

 Preserving Historic Irises

 I am passionate about growing historic iris as a means to preserve a living history in plants.

 Many years ago, shortly after moving to Colorado, a friend gave me two beautiful bearded iris plants.
-I had always gardened but the climate in Colorado was so different from my home town in Western Washington that I found I needed to learn all over again how to garden.
-Through those learning years these iris thrived in spite of neglect, ignorance on my part in how to properly amend the soil or keep them watered in this arid climate with vicious winters.
-It was the tough survivalist nature of these plants that inspired me to learn more about iris and eventually led me to begin hybridizing (breeding) iris of my own.
-When I finally "discovered" iris with a passion, I learned that these were historic iris and began a quest to find their proper names.
-This research on the topic of historic iris is the basis from which I draw the topic of this article.
+I had always gardened, but the climate in Colorado was so different from my home town in Western Washington that I found I needed to learn all over again how to garden.
+Through those learning years these irises thrived in spite of neglect, ignorance on my part in how to properly amend the soil or keep them watered in this arid climate with vicious winters.
+It was the tough survivalist nature of these plants that inspired me to learn more about iris and eventually led me to begin hybridizing (breeding) irises of my own.
+When I finally "discovered" irises with a passion, I learned that these were historic irises and began a quest to find their proper names.
+This research on the topic of historic irises is the basis from which I draw the topic of this article.

-Your First Question is Probably "What IS an Historic Iris?"
+Your First Question Is Probably "What Is a Historic Iris?"

 Good question!
-The American Iris Society defines an historic iris as one that was introduced 30 years ago or more.
-That is, as of 2012, any one introduced before 1983 is considered "historic".
+The American Iris Society defines a historic iris as one that was introduced 30 years ago or more.
+That is, as of 2012, any one introduced before 1983 is considered "historic."

 Why Preserve Historic Iris?

 So let's address the first part of that question.
 Why would anyone care about historic iris or historic plants in general for that matter?